7 Financial statements: A first look

 has three important properties:

-- It’s not a data frame in memory on our computer.
-This means that we don’t need to download the all of the data and load it into memory.
+- It’s not a data frame in memory in R. This means that we don’t need to download all of the data and load it into R.

-- It’s not a data frame in memory on the remote server (in this case, the WRDS PostgreSQL server).
-This means that we didn’t load the full data set into memory even onto the remote computer.
+- It’s not a data frame in memory in the database (in this case, the remote WRDS PostgreSQL server).
+This means that we don’t load the full data set into memory even onto the remote computer.

 - Notwithstanding the previous two points,